Cold, dry weather expected in most parts of country: PMD

 Temperature recorded this morning:

-Srinagar two degree centigrade, Jammu eight, Leh minus eight, Pulwama and Baramula three, Anantnag and Shopian two degree centigrade.
+Srinagar, Pulwama and Anantnag two degree centigrade, Jammu seventeen, Leh minus seven, Shopian three and Baramula one degree centigrade.